RemiLiebig/gpl2/README.md

 # gpl2
-# I'm sorry I could'nt manage to push nor the branch nor the first file with repl.it it keeps sending me the error : remote: #Invalid username or password.
-# fatal: Authentication failed for 'https://github.com/RemiLiebig/gpl2/'
+# It took me some time but I finally managed to use vscode to do the exercices.